 The present protocol is intended to cover a range of studies, all employing similar behavioral paradigms.
 This protocol incorporates several aims covered by this lab.
 These aims are

-1) Understanding how humans learn about the statistical structure of their environment.

-2) Understanding how humans decide what choices to make under uncertainty.

-3) Understanding how humans learn from feedback about rewards.

-4) Understanding how certain induced affects influence how humans decide what choices to make under uncertainty.
+1) Understanding whether there is a consistent definition of behavior that is used among researchers.

+2) Understanding whether this definition is different between people who work in different subfields.

-Data collected in these studies may be used to provide pilot data for imaging studies or be combined with data collected in imaging studies to help elucidate various neural mechanisms that we are studying.
+Data collected in these studies will be used for further analysis.

 STUDY DESIGN, PROCEDURES, AND ANALYSIS PLAN